 Statistics show that people are using web search all day.
 In the morning, drivers search finance and news site, and later through day entertainment sites.
 Light reading, games, applications, and social media are visited in the afternoon, especially if you drive something like a Tesla car with such a big screen that it's hard not to use it.

 If you are plan to make it a habit, too, you have to have in mind that some of the older car models, especially Tesla cars, may not have enough power to run a bit more demanding website.
-For example, these guys have tried to play Canadian online slots in the 2013 Tesla Model S, where they found out that its processing internals is not strong enough to run a more demanding online game like those.
-However, they did hope into a newer 2021 Model 3 afterwards, and there the virtual slot machine worked without any hiccups.
+For example, some people have conducted experiments by playing online games like World of Warcraft in the 2013 Tesla Model S, where they found out that its processing internals is not strong enough to run a more demanding online game like that.
+However, they did hop into a newer 2021 Model 3 afterwards, and there the game worked without any hiccups.

 Development of the Internet in Vehicles